Aetf/Aetf.github.io/source/_posts/build-kdevelop-against-custom-kdevplatform.md

 └── KDevPlatformTargets-debug.cmake
 ```

-We just need a way to tell cmake where they are by appending that path to `CMAKE_PREFIX_PATH` when configure KDevelop.
+We just need a way to tell cmake where they are by appending that path to `CMAKE_PREFIX_PATH` when configuring KDevelop.

 ```bash preset=shell output=2-5
 mkdir build && cd build